 Below are some guidelines to help you decide when it's necessary to retain a criminal defense attorney for your case in South Carolina.

 Thinking about hiring a criminal defense lawyer when you're charged with a crime is a no-brainer for most, and for good reason.
-A defense lawyer can offer assistance with various offenses, ranging from minor crimes like retail theft and cyberstalking to more serious ones such as sexual assault and manslaughter.
+Our team of experience criminal defense attorneys can offer assistance with various offenses, ranging from minor crimes to more serious ones such as sexual assault and manslaughter.
 Regardless of the charges, navigating the legal system can be complex, and without the guidance of an experienced criminal defense lawyer, the situation can escalate rapidly.
+It is critical that you engage an experienced attorney as soon as possible!

 In the event that law enforcement officers arrive at your residence with a warrant, it indicates that a judge has determined there is reasonable suspicion that evidence related to a criminal offense is present in your home.
 Regardless of whether they discover and confiscate anything, it is advisable to seek the guidance of a seasoned defense attorney to discuss the situation and receive assistance in determining any potential charges or locations they may investigate in the future.

 Could you imagine being accused of something you didn't do?
-When law enforcement, a judge, or a prosecutor accuses you of committing a crime that you didn't do, it can be an arduous task to prove your innocence, especially if you have a prior record.
+When you are accused or charged with committing a crime that you didn't commit defending yourself may seem straightforward but it can be an arduous task to see to it that the charges are timely resolved.
 It can also feel hopeless and like it's impossible for you to get someone to listen to your side.
-The truth is that your past mistakes should not be used against you.
+The truth is that anything you say or do can and will be used against you.
 To increase your chances of being cleared of charges, it's advisable to have a defense lawyer who can support your innocence and fight for your rights.
 Criminal defense attorneys at Theos Law don't just listen - we act swiftly and always with your best interests at heart.

 The legal system for juveniles in South Carolina is different than it is for adults.
 It comes with its own complications and hurdles to overcome.
-If you think or know that your child has been accused of a crime, it's imperative to get legal counsel swiftly.
-Failure to do so could ruin their life or result in a longer-than-needed jail sentence.
+If you your child has been accused of a crime it's imperative to get legal counsel swiftly.
+Failure to do so could be destructive to your child's life, your family or result in a exposure to jail time.
+Keep reading to learn more about just a few of the most common criminal defense cases we accept at Theos Law Firm.

 In terms of common criminal offenses in South Carolina, DUIs top the list, especially regarding mindful drivers with clean driving records and no criminal history.
 Unfortunately for these drivers, a DUI conviction in South Carolina stays on your record and cannot be expunged.
 Even first-time offenses with a blood alcohol concentration (BAC) of 0.08 percent can be costly.
 Your insurance premiums go up for years, you may end up paying almost $1,000 in fines and fees, and there's a good chance you'll have to perform community service or serve jail time.